wunderflats/actions/README.md

 ## auto-cancel

-This action automatically cancels any long lasting actions still running for the same branch.
+This action automatically cancels all the other actions still running for the same branch.
 This helps save computing time by only letting the last CI trigger to run completely.

 #### Example: